3 Factors That Affect The Rate Of Diffusion

 3 Factors That Affect the Rate of Diffusion

 Diffusion is a fundamental process in biology and chemistry, describing the movement of particles from an area of higher concentration to an area of lower concentration.
-Think about it: this passive process occurs without the need for energy input, relying solely on the natural tendency of particles to spread out evenly.
-Now, three primary factors—concentration gradient, temperature, and particle size—play critical roles in determining how quickly diffusion occurs.
-Understanding the factors that influence the rate of diffusion is essential for grasping how substances move in living organisms, chemical reactions, and industrial applications.
+Three primary factors—concentration gradient, temperature, and particle size—play critical roles in determining how quickly diffusion occurs.
+Plus, understanding the factors that influence the rate of diffusion is essential for grasping how substances move in living organisms, chemical reactions, and industrial applications.
+This passive process occurs without the need for energy input, relying solely on the natural tendency of particles to spread out evenly.
 By exploring these factors, we gain insight into the mechanisms that govern the movement of molecules in various environments.

 1. Concentration Gradient